HookedBehemoth/bookbeat/README.md

 ```

 It appears that you'll be able to download 200 e-books/audiobooks per month.
 After that every three days you'll get three more downloads.

+## Tracing
+When using the `mitm` feature flag, the client will try to proxy all traffic through `http://127.0.0.1:8888` and load a trusted certificate, `cert.pem` out of the current working directory.